RichardMidnight/wordpress/README.md

     - set wordpress address: http://raspberrypi/wordpress

-    - If you cannot save the wordpress config, it may be a rights issue to the /var/www/html/wordpress folder.
+    - If you cannot save the wordpress config, it may be a rights issue.
+Edit the config file directly:

-    - Try

         sudo cp /var/www/html/wordpress/wp-config-sample.php /var/www/html/wordpress/wp-config.php